-If the student approved for a specific project is unable or unwilling, at any point during the grant agreement period, to continue with the project, the host institution must notify the ABRS in writing as soon as possible.
-Following such notification, the grant will be cancelled, and all unspent funds must be returned to the ABRS within 60 days of the cancellation notification.
+If the student approved for a specific project is unable or unwilling, at any point during the grant agreement period, to continue with the project, the host institution must notify the department (ABRS: ABRSgrants@environment.gov.au) in writing as soon as possible.
+Following such notification, the grant will be terminated, and all unspent funds must be returned to the ABRS within 60 days of the termination notification.
 A final report must also be provided to the ABRS, by the host institution, advising of the completed outputs and outcomes.